HOW DO WE KNOW GOD EXISTS?

 Because they weren’t spreading a myth.
 They were telling what they saw.
 Jesus didn’t just claim to reveal God, He claimed to be God.
 And history has never been the same.
 He is either who He said He was or He is the most unexplainable figure in all of time.

 If God were merely a theory, Christianity would have faded centuries ago.
 But He’s not.
-He is real.
-He is present.
+He is real and present.
 And He is still changing people today.

 God is not a distant concept to admire or argue over.
 He is a living, acting, intervening presence who heals the human heart.
-Across continents, cultures, and centuries, people testify—not just to believing in God, but to encountering Him.
-The evidence is not just in books or arguments.
-It’s written in human stories.
+People have attested to their belief in God and their intimate experiences with Him across centuries, continents, and cultures.
+The evidence is woven into human stories rather than just being found in books or arguments.

 the former addict who was enslaved to darkness, and now sings with joy and walks in freedom.